doc4d/docs/docs/ViewPro/formulas.md

  $hw:="Hello World"
 ```

-2. Execute the following code before opening any form that contains a 4D View Pro area (for example in the `On Startup database method`):
+2. Execute the following code before opening any form that contains a 4D View Pro area:

 ```4d
   Case of